SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Made 4 speed, 2 speed and 1 speed slightly faster
  - Updated rules on paratroopers
  - Fixed error causing some straits to not activate
+ - Embargos now require targeted country to generate 50 tension
+ - Democracies no longer have embargo tension requirement lowered by 50%

 #### Soviet union
  - Focus 'Superior War Machines' time to complete reduced to 56 from 70